ynput/ayon-documentation/website/docs/addon_usd_admin.md

    - **App Name**: Application name, e.g. `maya/2025`
    - **Application Alias**: Define a list of App Names that use the same resolver.
    - **Platform**: drop down menu to select the platform: `windows`, `linux` & `darwin`.
-   - **Repository Object Path**: The LakeFs internal path to the resolver zip, e.g: `AyonUsdResolverBin/Hou/ayon-usd-resolver_hou19.5_linux_py37.zip`.
-This information can be found on LakeFs server Object Information.
+   - **Repository Object Path**: The LakeFs internal path to the resolver zip, e.g., `AyonUsdResolverBin/Hou/ayon-usd-resolver_hou19.5_linux_py37.zip`.
+You can find LakeFs `Path` information in the Object Info section by clicking the gear icon on the right side when hovering over a file on the [LakeFS](https://lake.ayon.cloud) server.
 2. **+**: Add application path group

 :::tip Application Alias
-You won't need to modify this setting as it already comes pre-configured with all packages we provide.
-Mostly, You will find the **Application Alias** setting more useful to you, where you can same resolver build with different version of an app (e.g. different patch version of Houdini 20.5)
+You won't need to modify this setting since it comes pre-configured with all the packages we provide.
+You'll likely find the **Application Alias** setting more useful, as it allows you to use the same resolver build with different versions of an app (e.g., different patch versions of Houdini 20.5).

 ![](assets/usd/admin/application_alias_usage.png)
 :::